lukesc0/lukesc0.github.io/research.md

 As such, I compiled 3 main goals:

-1. Find the best-performing method of picking up components, which would include testing various suction-tip sizes as well as machine settings.
+1. Find the best-performing method of picking up components, which would mainly consist of testing various nozzle sizes as well as machine settings.
 2. Develop a proper PCB mounting procedure to ensure accurate component placement.
-3. Provide instructions to fellow researchers so that my processes could be recreated.
+3. Program the Pick and Place machine to build my two devices and provide instructions to fellow researchers so that my processes could be recreated.

 ### Methods

+While pursuing my first goal, I followed a fairly straightforward process of trial and error, in which I would vary either the size of the nozzle or the amount of suction used (or both).
+I tested a range of different nozzle sizes, starting from the largest diameter that was still smaller than the width of the LEDs.
+As the LEDs were around 100x100 microns, this was already fairly small.
+I then worked my way down to the smallest nozzle available, ____.
+With each size, I also tested having the suction on or off -- as described in the results section, it turns out that with components this small Van-der-Waals forces are at times all you need.

+For my second goal, I conceptualized a few different methods of PCB mounting and tested each using the optimal nozzle and settings I eventually found with my first goal.
+For each method, I attempted to use the machine to place LEDs ...
+I made sure to note both the variation in position and rotational angle...

+For my third and final goal, I held brief training sections with the brain patch and imaging device teams instructing them on my processes and how to use the programs I wrote.

 ### Results

-Unfortunately, I'm not allowed to include video of the lab or of the Pick and Place machine in action, but I will describe my results here.

 Not using suction, using van-der-waals instead.